alvinwan/neural-backed-decision-trees/README.md

 ```

 The bash scripts above are explained in more detail in [Induced Hierarchy](https://github.com/alvinwan/neural-backed-decision-trees#Induced-Hierarchy), [Soft Tree Supervision Loss](https://github.com/alvinwan/neural-backed-decision-trees#Tree-Supervision-Loss), and [Soft Inference](https://github.com/alvinwan/neural-backed-decision-trees#Soft-Inference).
 To reproduce our Imagenet results, see [`nbdt-pytorch-image-models`](https://github.com/alvinwan/nbdt-pytorch-image-models).

+You can amend these scripts with the appropriate models or datasets to customize your experiments.
+See step-by-step instructions for and examples of customization in [Developing](#developing).

 ## 1. Hierarchies